(760) 443-7241

 Urgent ZenCat Feline Health Advisory

-Over 20 cats in Southern California have become sick or died from H5 Bird Flu (formerly referred to as H5N1, and Avian Influenza A).
-These cats either drank raw cow’s milk, or ate a commercial raw diet with beef and poultry.
+Over 130 cats in the US have died from H5 Bird Flu (formerly referred to as H5N1, and Avian Influenza A).
+These cats either drank raw cow’s milk, or ate a commercial raw diet with beef or poultry.

 Please use the link below for more information on how to protect your cat from this fatal illness.